aewon2025/vol/README.md

 # APP: SCAN_VAULT
  - link: <https://bcs-vault.vercel.app>

+# QUICK START
+- After app is installed and opened for the first time, the app will request permission to use camera the very first time you hit START (to scan)
+- App by default is set to *Local Mode* thus you should be able to get images and save them into your device.
+At end of  each scan, the app will ask you where to store them.
+- Alternatively: A tech savvy friend can help you with setting up the app to save images remotely.
+To store images remotely you will need to fill out Section 4 (Configuration Section) in the settings.
+Tip: place the credentials in a csv file and upload them into the app..
+See next section

  CREDENTIALS: UPLOADING CSV
 ==========================
 > for more details on authentication, csv and app usage, please see the "guide" found in the app's settings)